msandim/trigram/README.md

 This would make the program more efficient both at learning (because we weren't be writing always on the same memory space/node, as different trigrams would be allocated to different nodes) and generating (because we wouldn't be needing to request access to the same memory node).
 However it's important to say that this would increase the complexity of both operations slightly.

-- Give priority somehow to `/learn` requests, as opposed to `generate` requests.
+- Give priority somehow to `/learn` requests, as opposed to `/generate` requests.
 Assuming this program would be used by a Slack bot, it makes sense the `/learn` endpoint will be a lot more used than the `/generate` one.
-It would be interesting if these operations could have a different priority in accessing the datastore (`/generate` would have a higher priority) in this case).
+It would be interesting if these operations could have a different priority in accessing the datastore (`/generate` would have a higher priority in this case).